Osaka Dojima Exchange

+History

 The Osaka Grain Exchange (the parent of this exchange) was established in Awaza, Nishi-ku, Osaka City, in the tradition of the former Osaka Dojima Rice Exchange, led by Osaka merchants of rice, miscellaneous grains, etc. Osaka's Dojima Exchange takes pride in being the birthplace of futures trading.

 As of August 1, 2005, it was organized by 68 members in the agricultural products market, 52 in the agricultural products and feed index market, 46 in the marine products market, 36 in the sugar market, and 18 in the cocoon yarn market.
 Members included both general members and commissioned members.

 In recent years, there has been a concentration of trading on the Osaka Exchange, a member of the Japan Exchange Group (JPX), where similar commodities are listed.
 The gap between the two exchanges, in terms of traded volume, is large.
 The current ODEX, like the JPX-affiliated Tokyo Commodity Exchange, is a "Commodity Exchange Corporation" under the Commodity Futures Trading Law, while the Osaka Exchange, Japan's first "Comprehensive Exchange," is a "Financial Instruments Exchange Corporation" under the Financial Instruments and Exchange Law, and thus has a different legal basis.

-Recent History

 At the 35th Extraordinary General Meeting (held on March 30, 2012), the introduction of a next-generation trading system was approved, and an order was placed with Intertrade for the "order matching system" and NTT Communications for the clearing system.
 This next generation trading system added a breadth function to the existing system, further expanding the zaraba portion of the system.

 In September 2012, trading was launched with the price-matching session trading, known as itayose, and in October 2018, the system was converted to continuous trading with price and time prioritzation, known as zaraba trading.

 In February 2013, the corporate name was changed to "Osaka Dojima Commodity Exchange".

 On October 12, 2020, the "Management Reform Council" (Chairman: Professor Takero Doi, Keio University), an expert panel for management restructuring, compiled a final recommendation calling for a "comprehensive exchange" that would handle a wide range of agricultural commodity futures, industrial goods futures, and financial futures in addition to cash-trading and futures on rice.
 The proposal presented a vision for the future that called for the ODEX to become a competitor to the JPX as a second comprehensive exchange group.
 The Management Reform Council requested the following management reforms from the management.